-- Policy 4.1 Increase pedestrian safety both along and across the roadway. - Action 4.1.1 Use targeted enforcement programs to ensure the safety and security of pedestrians in crosswalks and on city streets, trails, and walkways - Action 4.1.2 Build new sidewalks and crossings in accordance with street design standards - Policy 4.2 Remediate areas of known pedestrian safety incidents. - Action 4.2.1 Conduct regular coordination of traffic engineers and planners to work with police to review sites in need of safety improvement for motorists and pedestrians - Action 4.2.2.
-Use pedestrian crash data to identify problem areas and potential solutions. - Policy 4.3 Create vibrant public places that invite walking and gathering. - Action 4.3.1 Create a pilot parklet program. - Policy 4.3 Evaluate the impacts of pedestrian improvements. - Action 4.3.2 As warranted, conduct field studies to assess changing conditions including yield compliance, visibility triangles, and prevailing speed at project locations - Action 4.3.4 Explore pedestrian count technology to assess change in activity over time - Action 4.3.5 Consider pursuing application for Walk Friendly Community designation.
+- Policy 4.1 Increase pedestrian safety both along and across the roadway. - Action 4.1.1 Use targeted enforcement programs to ensure the safety and security of pedestrians in crosswalks and on city streets, trails, and walkways. - Action 4.1.2 Build new sidewalks and crossings in accordance with street design standards. - Policy 4.2 Remediate areas of known pedestrian safety incidents. - Action 4.2.1 Conduct regular coordination of traffic engineers and planners to work with police to review sites in need of safety improvement for motorists and pedestrians. - Action 4.2.2.
+Use pedestrian crash data to identify problem areas and potential solutions. - Policy 4.3 Create vibrant places that invite walking and gathering. - Action 4.3.1 Create a pilot parklet program. - Action 4.3.2 Adopt development standards and guidelines to encourage lively, attractive, safe and walkable pedestrian environments. - Policy 4.3 Evaluate the impacts of pedestrian improvements.

+- Action 4.3.2 As warranted, conduct field studies to assess changing conditions including yield compliance, visibility triangles, and prevailing speed at project locations. - Action 4.3.4 Explore pedestrian count technology to assess change in activity over time. - Action 4.3.5 Consider pursuing application for Walk Friendly Community designation.